BIBI78/opium/README.md

 3. CRUD functionality has been tested for each of the following: Beats| Feedback buttons | Star rating | Comments | Likes | Follow | Profile

 - Likes & Follow may only be created & deleted
-- Profile may only be updated
+- Profile can only be updated
+- Ratings cannot be updated

 4. All nav links open to the correct page.
 5. All external links open to a new browser window.